Overview – Addo Elephant NP

 Addo Elephant NP has been recently expanded and is the third largest national park in the country.
 It is the best place in South Africa to see large herds of elephant.
-The elephants are incredibly relaxed and the low coastal vegetation and numerous waterholes offer very good opportunities to observe their social behaviour.
+The elephants are incredibly relaxed, and the low coastal vegetation and numerous waterholes offer very good opportunities to observe their social behavior.
 The other Big Five species are also present, but not regularly seen.
 Algoa Bay here has produced sightings of both great white sharks and southern right whales.

 - Excellent elephant viewing